euctrl-pru/website/_studies/borealis-fra/index.md

 provide necessary assistance in planning and decision making processes to all interested stakeholders with the overall aim of improving the European ATM performance.

+### Note

+This study is also available as a PRU Leaflet, see
+{% cite borealis-fra-leaflet --file aviation %} in the References section below.

+<div markdown="1" class="wrapper blue"><div class="newwrap" markdown="1">
+#### Footnotes

+* footnotes will be placed here (this is essentially just a marker, this sentence won't be rendered) {:footnotes}

+[^1]: based on 2015 traffic figures (EUROCONTROL).
+[^2]: Performance data for Iceland is currently not available, which is why this
+    paper covers only the ATM performance of the three FABs (United Kingdom-Ireland FAB, Denmark-Sweden FAB and North European FAB).

+</div></div>

 ## Borealis overall